Xilmi/Rotp-Fusion/README.md

 ## What's New

 2024.10.19  (BR)
-- "Governor Toggle" button and its "Option" button now match the interface standard
+- "Governor Toggle" button and its "Option" button now match the interface standard.
 - Fixed combat results displaying "RETREATED" instead of "DESTROYED" when 0 ships were remaining.
+- Fixed big Symmetric Galaxies...
+Not being Symmetric.

 2024.10.18  (BR)
 - Fixed some crashes occurring when interrupting massive ground attacks.